 FOR IMMEDIATE RELEASE

 WAUNAKEE, Wis.
-(June 6, 2019) – Some of Wisconsin’s finest young musicians are about to meet up for what could be the most rewarding musical experience of their lifetime – Wisconsin School Music Association’s (WSMA) 2019 High School State Honors Music Project.
+(June 18, 2020) – Some of Wisconsin’s finest young musicians are about to meet up for the first-ever Wisconsin School Music Association (WSMA) High School State Honors “Virtual” Camp.

 For more information about WSMA or its programs, go to wsmamusic.org.

 # # #